Refusing One Breast - Breast Preference

 Is Breast Preference Normal?

-Breast preference is a common breastfeeding problem(1); newborns sometimes have periods of preferring one breast.
+Breast preference is a common breastfeeding problem.
 Usually, a baby will start to pull away or fuss at one breast.

 Unless you have low milk supply issues, your baby will receive all they need from just one breast if you breastfeed on demand.
-Twins and even triplets only have two breasts to share, and many mothers have successfully breastfed multiples.
+Triplets only have two breasts to share, and many mothers have successfully breastfed multiples.

-The more your baby drinks from one side, the more that breast will produce, so yes, it is possible to breastfeed from one breast alone; most mothers would not want to do this, as it might cause them to look a little lopsided until they wean, that is.
-Read the suggestions below on how to avoid and remedy this.
+The more your baby drinks from one side, the more that breast will produce, so yes, it is possible to breastfeed from one breast alone.
+Most mothers avoid this, though, because it might cause them to look a little lopsided until they wean.

 So what Causes One-Sided Nursing Preference?